michael-bateman/FlagActivity.activity/README.md

 * Get levels 1-3 up and working (Michael)
 * Got the y axis working for clicking (Michael)
 * Downloaded 10 new flags (Michael)

+### Monday May 1 - In class

+* Continuted programming (Michael)
+	- Added error texts when incorrect flags
+	- Changed all flag dimensions
+* Data collection (Troy)
+	- Collected most of the flags of countries